Taming Fat-Tailed ("Heavier-Tailed'' with Potentially Infinite Variance) Noise in Federated Learning: Introduction

 The presence of fat-tailed noise poses two major challenges in FL algorithm design and analysis: i) Experimentally, it has been shown in~\cite{charles2021large} that many existing FL algorithms suffer severely from fat-tailed noise and frequently exhibit the so-called ``catastrophic failure of model performance'' (i.e., sudden and dramatic drops of learning accuracy during the training phase); ii) Theoretically, the infinite variance of the random noise in the stochastic first-order oracles renders most of the proof techniques in existing FL algorithmic convergence analysis inapplicable, which necessitates new algorithmic ideas and proof strategies.
 In light of these empirical and theoretical challenges, two foundational questions naturally emerge in FL algorithm design and analysis: {\em 1) Can we develop FL algorithms with convergence guarantee under fat-tailed noise?
 2) If the answer to 1) is ``yes,'' could we characterize their finite-time convergence rates?} In this paper, we provide affirmative answer to the above questions.
 Our major contributions in this paper are highlighted as follows:

 \begin{list}{\labelitemi}{\leftmargin=1em \itemindent=0em \itemsep=.2em}

 \item To address the challenges of the fat-tailed noise in FL algorithm design, we propose an algorithmic framework called \alg (\ul{f}ederated \ul{a}veraging with \ul{t}wo-sided learning rates and \ul{clipping}), which leverages a clipping technique to mitigate the impact of fat-tailed noise and uses a two-sided learning rate mechanism to lower communication complexity.
 Our \alg framework contains two variants: \alg per-round (\algprns) and \alg per-iteration (\algpins).
-We show that, for the largest $\alpha \in (1,2]$ such that the fat-tailed noise in FL still has a bounded $\alpha$-moment, both \alg variants achieve $\mathcal{O}((mT)^{\frac{2-\alpha}{\alpha}})$ and $\mathcal{O}((mT)^{\frac{1-\alpha}{3\alpha-2}})$ convergence rates in the strongly-convex and general non-convex settings, respectively, where $m$ and $T$ are the numbers of clients and communication rounds.
+We show that, for the largest tail-index $\alpha \in (1,2]$ such that the fat-tailed noise in FL still has a bounded $\alpha$-moment, both \alg variants achieve $\mathcal{O}((mT)^{\frac{2-\alpha}{\alpha}})$ and $\mathcal{O}((mT)^{\frac{1-\alpha}{3\alpha-2}})$ convergence rates in the strongly-convex and general non-convex settings, respectively, where $m$ and $T$ are the numbers of clients and communication rounds.

 \item Between the proposed \alg variants, \algpr only performs one clipping operation in each communication round before client communicates to the server, while \algpi performs clipping in each iteration of local model update.
-We show that, at the expense of more clipping operations compared to \algprns, \algpi further achieves a linear speedup effect with respect to the number local model updates at each client and is convergence rate lower-bound matching.
+We show that, at the expense of more clipping operations compared to \algprns, \algpi further achieves a linear speedup effect with respect to the number local model updates at each client and is lower-bound matching in terms of convergence rate.

 \item In addition to theoretical analysis, we also conduct extensive numerical experiments to study the fat-tailed phenomenon in FL systems and verify the efficacy of our proposed \alg algorithms for FL systems with fat-tailed noise.
 We first provide concrete empirical evidence that fail-tailed noise distributions are not uncommon in FL systems with non-i.i.d. datasets and heterogeneous local updates.
 We show that our \alg algorithms render a much smoother FL training process, which effectively prevents the ``catastrophic failure'' in various FL settings. \end{list}